srid/srid/Ref/Coffee.md

 # Coffee ☕️

 A good tasting coffee makes all the difference.
+Fortunately, despite a [[Carnivore diet|restrictive diet]] I'm still allowed to coffee.

 ## Moka pot